-- Step 1: Calculate your total Ministry compensation by adding salary, housing exclusion, parsonage adjustment, parsonage FRV, & any honoraria expected. - Step 2: Multiply total Ministry compensation by 0.9235; - Step 3: Multiply the result of Step 2 by 0.153: This amount is the total selfemployment tax due for the year on total Ministry compensation.
+- Step 1: Calculate your total Ministry compensation by adding salary, housing &/or parsonage FRV, & any honoraria expected. - Step 2: Multiply total Ministry compensation by 0.9235; - Step 3: Multiply the result of Step 2 by 0.153: This amount is the total selfemployment (SE) tax due for the year on total Ministry compensation.